-3 and 4 year-olds in Early Years provisions will be entitled to claim Early Years Pupil Premium (currently 60p per hour for a maximum of 15 hours a week, 570 hours per year).
+Early Years provisions are entitled to claim Early Years Pupil Premium (EYPP) currently 60p per hour (moving to 62p per hour for 2023/24), for a maximum of 15 hours a week, 570 hours per year) for 3 and 4 year-old PLAC.

-Any child attending school from the start of Reception Year to the end of Year 11 is eligible to receive PP+.
+Schools can claim PP+ for PLAC from the start of reception year to the end of Year 11.
 Children who are electively home educated, who attend an independent school/setting or are post-16 students are currently not eligible for the funding.
+However, some young people may be entitled to a bursary or vulnerable groups bursary for post Year 11 education.